-Fourthly:

-Another form of imitation of the kuffaar is turning the Eids of the Muslims into something resembling the festivals of the kuffaar.
-The Eids of the Muslims are distinguished by the fact that their rituals point to the expression of gratitude to Allaah, may He be exalted, and glorifying, praising and worshipping Him, whilst expressing joy for the blessings of Allaah, and not using these blessings for sinful purposes.
-This is in contrast to the festivals of the kuffaar, which are distinguished by the veneration of their false rituals and idols which they worship instead of Allaah, whikst indulging in their fobidden desires.
-It is most unfortunate that Muslims in many places are imitating the kuffaar in this way, and they have changed their Eid from an occasion of worship and thanksgiving into an occasion on sin and ingratitude for the blessings, by spending the night of Eid listening to musical instruments and singing, indulging in immoral actions, organizing mixed parties and doing other things which they think express the celebration of Eid, following the misguided ways in which the kuffaar spend their festivals engaging in immorality and sin.
+Fourthly: Another form of imitation of the disbelievers is turning the 'Eeds of the Muslims into something resembling the festivals of the disbelievers.
+The 'Eeds of the Muslims are distinguished by the fact that their rituals point to the expression of gratitude to Allaah, may He be exalted, and glorifying, praising and worshipping Him, while expressing joy for the blessings of Allaah, and not using these blessings for sinful purposes.
+This is in contrast to the festivals of the disbelievers, which are distinguished by the veneration of their false rituals and idols which they worship instead of Allaah, whilst indulging in their forbidden desires.
+It is most unfortunate that Muslims in many places are imitating the disbelievers in this way, and they have changed their 'Eed from an occasion of worship and thanksgiving into an occasion of committing sins and showing ingratitude towards Allaah's blessings, by spending the night of 'Eed listening to musical instruments and singing, indulging in immoral actions, organizing parties where Ikhtilaat (inter-mixing between men and women) is rife, and doing other things which they think help them express joy at the celebration of 'Eed, following the misguided ways in which the disbelievers spend their festivals engaging in immorality and sin.

-Ways in which we must avoid the festivals of the kuffaar
+Ways in which we must avoid the festivals of the disbelievers